jaredjbeck/jaredjbeck.github.io/publications.md

 * **Beck, J.**, D. Li, S. Johnson, D. Rogers, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Using functional traits and phylogenetic relationships to assess scale-dependent community assembly in temperate forests. *In review.*
 * **Beck, J.**, A. Salvi, R. Henderson, and D. Waller.
 A coexistence conundrum?
 Integrating demographic, physiological, and distributional data to understand patterns of co-occurrence among close relatives. *In review.*
-* Mckone, M., E. Williams, and **J. Beck**.
-Evidence for community assembly processes from long-term observations of biodiversity in a grassland chronosequence. *In review.*
+* Mckone, M., E. Williams, and **J. Beck**. *In press.* Evidence for community assembly processes from long-term observations of biodiversity in a grassland chronosequence.
+Journal of Vegetation Science.
 * **Beck, J.** *In press.* Variation in plant-soil interactions among temperate forest herbs.
 Plant Ecology.
 * **Beck, J.** and T. Givnish.
 2021.
 Fine-scale environmental heterogeneity and spatial niche partitioning among spring-flowering forest herbs.
 American Journal of Botany 108:63-73.
 * Wagenius, S., **J. Beck**, and G. Kiefer.
 2020.
 Fire synchronizes flowering and boosts reproduction in a declining prairie species.
 Proceedings of the National Academy of Sciences 117:3000-3005.